 - 47. The Delegate of the European Union responded to the Uruguay's questions raised during the intersession and mentioned the need to look at the difference between a "discount" and a "voucher," because although the Uruguay's written comments related to accumulated discounts, in the scenarios presented there was reference to the seller offering a voucher.
-The European Union further stated that this distinction makes all the difference because, as per the EU legislation, if it is a discount, then it could can be included in the calculations of the Customs value, i.e. the discount amount could be deducted from the full amount.
+The European Union further stated that this distinction makes all the difference because, as per the EU legislation, if it is a discount, then it can be included in the calculations of the Customs value, i.e. the discount amount could be deducted from the full amount.
 However, if the amount is in the form of a voucher, the European Union considers it a means of payment, i.e. the voucher amount will not be deducted from the Customs value.
-The European Union's view was that, in so far as the offer by the seller is considered to be a discount, then it would be allowed as part of for Customs value valuation purposes.
-(China) / as part of an amount to be deducted from the Customs value.
-(Uruguay) - 48.
-Referring to the scenarios given in Uruguay's comments, the European Union explained their respective positions for different cases, stating that, in principle, if it is a discount, it its amount will not (Uruguay) be allowed in the Customs value.
+The European Union's view was that, in so far as the offer by the seller is considered to be a discount, then it would be allowed as an amount to be deducted from the Customs value. - 48.
+Referring to the scenarios given in Uruguay's comments, the European Union explained their respective positions for different cases, stating that, in principle, a discount could be taken into consideration, when determining the Customs value; i.e. the relevant value to take into account should be the discounted price.
 However, to accept a discount offered by a platform, there needs to be a link between the discount and the seller.
 When a third party who is not the seller offers a discount, then the offer will not be accepted as a discount for the purpose of valuation.
 The European Union said caution must be exercised in such cases, as there may be instances where the platform is either associated with the seller or is the seller itself.
 Hence the European Union's position was that before allowing any discount offered by a platform, it has to be established that the discount is actually given by the seller. - 49.
 Brazil agreed with the European Union with regard to the treatment for vouchers.
 Brazil further stated that vouchers, coupons, and/or shopping points are offers that serve as marketing tools and should be added to the Customs value.
 The question was also raised whether the platform compensates the seller for the reduced price when it makes the offer.
 Uruguay stated that, in practice, the buyer cannot know or confirm whether a discount or coupon is ultimately borne by the seller or by the platform, and, if Customs were to request this information from the buyer, it would not be possible for the buyer to provide it.
-(Uruguay)